Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Introduction

-In this article, we address the problem of the computation of eigenvalues of self-adjoint Schr\"odinger operators (quantum Hamiltonians) $\Hcal=-\Delta +V$.
-Our main result is a reduction of this infinite dimensional problem to a finite-dimensional one in a fully controlled way.
-To this end we use the Feshbach--Schur (FS) method which originated in works of I. Schur on the Dirichlet problem in planar domains and H. Feshbach, on resonances in the nuclear physics, and was then developed independently in numerical analysis, computational quantum chemistry and mathematical physics, see \cite{Griesemer2008-uw,Gustafson2011-wd}.
+Our main results are a priori error estimates for the approximation error of the eigenvalue and eigenfunction for a new method allowing irregular potentials beyond the regularity assumptions within the standard variational setting~\cite{babuvska1989finite,Babuska1991-cg,chatelin2011spectral}.
+The main ingredient of this method and its analysis is a reduction of this infinite-dimensional problem to a finite-dimensional one in a fully controlled way with an effective estimate of the error terms, using the Feshbach--Schur map (FSM) method.
+This method originated in works of I. Schur on the Dirichlet problem in planar domains and H. Feshbach, on resonances in nuclear physics, and was then developed independently in numerical analysis, computational quantum chemistry and mathematical physics, see \cite{Griesemer2008-uw,Gustafson2011-wd} with the original techniques called variously the Feshbach projection and Schur complements methods.

-Unlike the standard applications of this method (see e.g. a series of papers~\cite{Lowdin1965-rd,Lowdin1965-tr} by L\"owdin on bounds on eigenvalues of a given Hamiltonian), we use it not as a fixed scheme but rather, following~\cite{Bach1998-df}, as a map - called the Feshbach--Schur map (FSM) - from one problem to another, simpler one, involving fewer degrees of freedom.
-We base our analysis on the isospectrality property of this map discovered in~\cite{Bach1998-df} recalled in Theorem~\ref{thm:isospF} below.
-We call this approach the {\it FSM method}.

-We combine this approach with planewave discretizations which are widely used in numerical methods in electronic structure calculation, especially for condensed matter simulations and in materials science.
+We combine this approach with spectral Fourier discretizations which are widely used in numerical methods in electronic structure calculation, especially for condensed matter simulations and in materials science, and known in this community as planewave discretization.
 Electronic structure calculation is indeed one of the problems we have in our sight.
-And one particular very useful aspect of planewaves is that they are eigenfunctions of the Laplace operator, which is the main part of the Hamiltonian $\Hcal=-\Delta +V$ that needs to be diagonalized in order to determine the electronic structure of the system.
+And one particular very useful aspect of planewaves is that they are eigenfunctions of the Laplace operator, entering the Hamiltonian $\Hcal=-\Delta +V$ that needs to be diagonalized in order to determine the electronic structure of the system.

+Our analysis is thus relying on non-variational perturbative techniques.
+Perturbation-based approaches have a long history in quantum mechanics.

+For example, different perturbation methods have been proposed, such as~\cite{Brust1964-hw, Moller1934-iz}, traditionally to introduce more physical details e.g. many-particle interactions in a given approximation.

+The mathematical justification has been provided by the seminal work of Kato~\cite{Kato1976-hm}.
+Perturbation methods have also been used to study van der Waals interactions between two hydrogen atoms in the dissociation limit in a mathematically rigorous way in \cite{cances2020van,cances2018van}.
+More recently, a post-processing strategy has been proposed by some of the authors for planewave discretizations for non-linear eigenvalue problems~\cite{Cances2014-lb,Cances2016-vy,Cances_undated-fd,Dusson2017-jg}, which considers the exact solution as a perturbation of the discrete (using the planewave basis) approximation.